evrenvural/altogic-authentication/README.md

 I have installed the altogic client in react native project and set up a context API to keep session information and access all components.

 I have downloaded the AsyncStorage library to save the information held by the context API to the storage.
-Then I have created a Storage class that wrapped AsyncStorage in order to keep the keys together and prevent doing JSON parse operations every time.
+Then I created a Storage class that wrapped AsyncStorage in order to keep the keys together and prevent doing JSON parse operations every time.

 ```javascript
 import AsyncStorage from "@react-native-async-storage/async-storage"